-New Orleans is one of the most culturally rich, vibrant, classy and eccentric cities in the United States.
+Planning to spend 2 days in New Orleans one of the most culturally rich, vibrant, classy, and eccentric cities in the United States?
 There is so much history to discover in this city.
-Places like the French Quarter, Creole plantations and Bourbon Street, will engross you in it, and it’s fair to say that after 2 days here, you really won’t want to leave.
+Places like the French Quarter, Creole plantations, and Bourbon Street, will engross you in it, and it’s fair to say that after 2 days here, you really won’t want to leave.

 Though a 2-day trip in New Orleans is short, you can still enjoy many of its historic sites in this timeframe.
 Here’s how you should plan your trip:

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.

 - 1 Two days in New Orleans: Where to stay?